Loyalty is a virtue!

 Cost to change

-I did some research and found an online firm based out of a law firm in Napier, who would do the entire process for a flat fee of $899.
+I researched and found an online firm based out of a law firm in Napier, who would do the entire process for a flat fee of $899.
 Now, I was sceptical of this at first.
 An online law firm, alarm bells were ringing.
-But I did some research and it seemed legit.
-I contacted them and the response didn’t read to me as a scam.
+But I did some research, and it seemed legit.
+I contacted them, and the response didn’t read to me as a scam.
 I gave them the go-ahead.

 They were excellent!
 They made the process smooth, and all communication was done over email.
 I would highly recommend them if you are going to re-mortgage with another bank.